igor-feoktistov/flexbot/README.md

   - host: `compute node name`
   - image: `boot image name`
   - imagePath: `a path to boot image (prefix can be either file:// or http(s)://)`
-  - op: `provisionServer, deprovisionServer, stopServer, startServer, uploadImage, listImages, encryptConfig, decryptConfig`
+  - op: `provisionServer, deprovisionServer, stopServer, startServer, uploadImage, listImages, encryptConfig, decryptConfig, encryptString`
   - passphrase: `passphrase to encrypt/decrypt passwords in configuration (default is machineid)`
   - template: `a path to cloud-init template (prefix can be either file:// or http(s)://)`

 ## Passwords Encryption

 Your host `machineid` is a default encryption key if you choose to encrypt passwords.

+You may also want to use `encryptString` operation to generate encrypted passwords values.

 ## Configuration